 About

-Currently, I am the Senior Clinical Ethics Fellow at the UCLA Health Ethics Center, where I provide supervised clinical ethics consultation, on call coverage, and education throughout the UCLA Health system, as well as assist in developing policies, serve as a member of three ethics committees and participate in research projects and individual scholarship.
+Prior to my work at BCM, I completed a Clinical Ethics Fellowship at the UCLA Health Ethics Center from 2021-2023.
+There, I provided supervised clinical ethics consultation, on call coverage, and education throughout the UCLA Health system, as well as assistance with policy development and service on three ethics committees.

-Prior to my work at UCLA, I completed my Ph.D. in Philosophy at the City University of New York (CUNY) Graduate Center, focusing on ethics, applied ethics (especially bioethics), and moral psychology.
-My dissertation examined the theoretical underpinnings of informed consent, and argued that it serves to protect what I termed the “bodily self-sovereignty” of patients.
-I also considered two ‘case studies’ that illustrate the moral importance of securing informed consent – consent in psychiatrically ill populations, and consent to research that involves modification of the genetic germline.
+I earned my PhD in Philosophy at the City University of New York (CUNY) Graduate Center in 2021, focusing on ethics, applied ethics (especially bioethics), and moral psychology.
+My dissertation examined the theoretical underpinnings of informed consent, and argued that it serves to protect what I termed the bodily self-sovereignty of patients.
+I also considered two ‘case studies’ that illustrate the moral importance of securing informed consent – consent in psychiatrically-ill populations, and consent to research that involves modification of the genetic germline.

-Aside from here, you can find me (and my work) on the internet at Academia.edu, PhilPeople, ResearchGate, Google Scholar, and LinkedIn.
+Aside from here, you can find me (and my work) on the internet at ORCiD, Academia.edu, PhilPeople, ResearchGate, Google Scholar, and LinkedIn.

 Photo credit: Gary Ostertag